-Self-guided walking holiday in the Douro wine region between villages, vineyards and valleys
+Self-guided walking holidays in Douro Valley between villages, vineyards and valleys

 Make your way from Porto into the very heart of the Douro Valley before exploring the picturesque slopes and valleys of this World Heritage landscape on foot.